 Disclosure: Clover USA sent me the Pom Pom Makers free of charge for the purpose of this review and collaboration Although this is sponsored content, opinions and review are my own.

-I first heard of Stitches Midwest in 2013.
-I had recently opened my Etsy shop and just been accepted to appear in the upcoming One Of A Kind Show in Chicago.
-I knew it was time to step it up a notch and fill in some holes in my self taught crochet knowledge so I searched for area events and voila... my discovery of Stitches Midwest.
-As luck would have it, Drew Emborsky (The Crochet Dude), who was a big inspiration of mine and a name I recognized, was teaching a class, so I knew it was serendipitous.
-I enrolled right away and was grateful for a local find!
+I first heard of Stitches Midwest in 2012 as my fiber business was proving to be my path and I knew it was time to step it up a notch and fill in some holes in my self taught crochet knowledge.
+So I searched for area events and voila... my discovery of Stitches Midwest.
+The classes I wanted were sold out so I attended the marketplace to see what it was all about.
+I fell in love.
+In 2013, I had recently rebranded my Etsy shop and just been accepted to appear in the upcoming One Of A Kind Show in Chicago.
+As luck would have it this time I was ready for Stitches Midwest and, Drew Emborsky (The Crochet Dude), who was a big inspiration of mine and a name I recognized, was teaching a class, so I knew it was serendipitous.
+I enrolled right away and was grateful for a not only a local event but one that would become a staple in my fiber journey!

-While it seemed to be more a knitting event, I had a blast and the class I enrolled in was simply fabulous.
+While it seemed to be more a knitting event the first time I went I could quickly tell there were more crocheters this time and felt at home instantly.
+I had a blast and the class I enrolled in was simply fabulous.
 There were several A-Ha! moments and "oh man that's HOW you do that" light bulbs going off in class with Drew.
 I learned so much and could not have been happier and, in fact, we are friends to this very day!
 I also shopped until I dropped (for real) in the market and discovered all sorts of tools, fibers and delights.
 I learned Tunisian Crochet and discovered the Big Alpaca Bump from Becca Smith.
 That was also the year I met indie dyer Katie of Dragonfly Fibers, who I have worked with ever since.
 A total success!

 In 2014 I returned with Katie to grab my enormous haul of incredible hand dyed delights she made for me.
 For real... it was So.
 Much.
 Yarn.
 I wandered a bit and got to discover Karen and her company Fringe Supply Co with her lovely rosewood hooks and notions for fiber folk.
 That was also the year I met Stephen West and Steven Be, which launched our fiber affair. (more on that later).
 So all in all... another success!